jainPrabhanshu/AmazonSales/README.md

     - The average order value is higher for specific customer segments, such as premium customers or those in certain regions.
     - Cross-selling or bundling strategies could be used to increase AOV across lower-value customer segments.

-## Challenges Faced During the Olympics 2024 Project
+## Challenges Faced During the Amazon Sales Data Analysis Project

 1. Data Limitations: